IBM-Blockchain/blockchain-vscode-extension/README.md

 <img src="/client/media/connect_to_local_fabric_runtime_small.gif" width="85%" alt="Connect to local_fabric runtime">

 ### Teardown the local_fabric runtime
-When you start/stop the local_fabric, some data will be maintained.
+When you start/stop the local_fabric, all data will be maintained.
 To completely teardown the runtime and start over, right-click `local_fabric` in the `Blockchain Connections` view and choose `Teardown Fabric Runtime` (you must then confirm this action).

 <img src="/client/media/teardown_fabric_runtime.gif" width="85%" alt="Teardown the local_fabric runtime">